 - Do you only come to God when you have a problem?

 - Are you on social media more than you are in prayer?

 The reason it’s so imperative to daily block out what you’re seeing and hearing that isn’t from God is that we live in a sexual-crazed world.

 As Christians set apart, we have to live differently.
-But, to do that, we have to limit how much space in our lives we will give the things of this world.
+But, to do that, we have to limit how much space we will give the things of this world in our lives.